Optimality of testing procedures for survival data: Bayesian expected power

-while $p(\theta)$ is a prior distribution on $\Theta$ whose choice depend on the specific application context.
-In doing so, we implicitly assume identical treatment effects and survival distributions in the early- and late-stage trials.
+while $p(\theta)$ is a prior distribution on $\Theta$ whose choice depends on the specific application context.
+In this definition of $p(\theta|x_e)$ we implicitly assume homogeneous treatment effects and survival distributions across the early- and late-stage trials.

 Extending the average power approach, the \emph{Bayesian expected power (BEP)} of $\varphi(x)$ is